-Brain Boost: Each morning the entire school participates in a Brain Boost to prepare all students for learning.
+Brain Boost: Each morning each class participates in a Brain Boost to prepare students for learning.
 Throughout the day classes have Brain Boosts to increase academic learning and keep students ready for learning.
 Instead of calling them brain breaks, we call the Brain Boosts because we are not taking a break, but rather energizing our brains for learning.

 Boot Camp: Boot Camp is held three times during the school year.
 The Fall and Spring Boot Camps are focused on preparing the students to run in the Twin Cities 5K and a Fun Run, respectively.
 The Winter Boot Camp is on snow shoes and will end with a trip to Lake of the Isles to participate in The Loppet Foundation events held in early February.
 The culminating activities are not requirements to participate in the Boot Camps; a number of students choose to only participate in the Boot Camp.
-Boot Camp began on Wednesday, September 9 and is being held on Mondays, Wednesdays, and Thursdays.

 Cross-Country Skiing: During the Winter months leading up to the Minne-Loppet and Luminary Loppet students in grades 3, 4 and 5 will learn how to cross-country ski during physical education classes.
 The Loppet Foundation provides a coach to support this learning opportunity.

-Wellness Committee: This is a committee consisting of students, staff and parents.
+Wellness Committee: This is a committee consisting of 4th and 5th grade students, staff and parents.
 Please contact the school if you would like to serve on the committee.
 The purpose of this committee is to ensure we have parent and student voice included as we move our Focus on Fitness initiative forward.

 PALA: Park Brook Elementary is participating in the Physical Active Lifestyle Award program which is part of the Presidential Physical Fitness Awards Program.
 There will be several opportunities for students to participate in this during the school year.
 While many students may be active outside of school, Park Brook Elementary is keeping track of what students do during the school day.
 In addition, we do not want families burdened with a chart to document time students are active, we prefer families to just have fun and be active.
 Students receive this award if they are active for 60 minutes per day, five days per week, for six weeks.

-Focus on Fitness Field Trips: Throughout the year the following field trips will be offered: Twin Cities 5K, Fun Run at the U of M, Fun Run at Como Park, YMCA, Kidarod, Luminary Loppet and Minne-Loppet, and a Kids Triathlon.
+Focus on Fitness Field Trips: Throughout the year various field trips will be offered either after school or on weekend.
 These field trips are possible with the generous support of Twin Cities in Motion, Coon Rapids YMCA, CycleHealth and The Loppet Foundation.

 Please click on the green runner to see an overview of Focus on Fitness activities at Park Brook Elementary.